The Wedding Vibes

 3. Sangeet Function

 In Indian weddings, Sangeet is a pre-wedding celebration filled with music, dance, and revelry.
 It is derive from the Sanskrit word “Sangeetha,” which means music.
-The Sangeet function is typically held a day or two before the wedding ceremony and is a joyous occasion for both the bride’s and groom’s families to come together and celebrate the upcoming union.

-The history of Sangeet functions can be traced back to ancient times when music and dance play a significant role in Indian society.
 It has its roots in traditional folk music and classical dance forms such as Bharatanatyam, Kathak, Odissi, and more.
 Over the years, Sangeet has evolved into a fusion of traditional and contemporary music and dance styles, incorporating elements from various regions of India.

 During a Sangeet function, family members and friends of the bride and groom perform songs and dance routines to entertain the guests.
 The performances are often accompanied by live music, including traditional Indian instruments like tabla, sitar, harmonium, and dholak.
 In recent times, DJ music and popular Bollywood songs have also become an integral part of Sangeet celebrations.